niemasd/TreeCluster/README.md

 ```

 ## Clustering Methods
-* **Max Clade:** Cluster the leaves such that the following conditions hold for each cluster:
-    1. The maximum pairwise distance between leaves in the cluster is below *t*
-    2. Leaves cannot be connected by branches with support below *s*
-    3. The leaves in the cluster must define a clade in *T*
-    * For a tree with *n* leaves, this algorithm is O(*n*)

-* **Max:** Cluster the leaves such that the following conditions hold for each cluster:
-    1. The maximum pairwise distance between leaves in the cluster is below *t*
-    2. Leaves cannot be connected by branches with support below *s*
-    * For a tree with *n* leaves, this algorithm is O(*n*)

 * **Avg Clade:** Cluster the leaves such that the following conditions hold for each cluster:
     1. The average pairwise distance between leaves in the cluster is below *t*
     2. Leaves cannot be connected by branches with support below *s*